Eisenstadt

 Eisenstadt (/de-AT/; Eisnstod; Kismarton; Željezni grad or Željezno; Železno) is the capital city of the Austrian state of Burgenland.
-With a population of 15,074 (as of 2023), it is the smallest state capital and the 38th-largest city in Austria overall.
-It lies at the foot of the Leitha Mountains hill range.
+With a population of 16,118 (as of 2025), it is the smallest state capital and the 38th-largest city in Austria overall.
+It lies at the foot of the Leitha Mountains.

 From 1648 to 1921, Kismarton/Eisenstadt was part of the Habsburg Empire's Kingdom of Hungary and the seat of the Hungarian noble family Eszterházy.
 During this time, the composer Joseph Haydn lived and worked in Eisenstadt as a court musician under the patronage of the Esterházy family.
 After the cession of Burgenland to Austria in 1921, the city became the province's capital in 1925.
 As the state capital of Burgenland, it functions as a center of public administration and services and is the seat of three institutes of higher education.

 Geography

 Eisenstadt lies on a plain leading down to the river Wulka, at the southern foot of the Leitha Mountains, about 12 km from the Hungarian border.